 University Studies - BS, Maritime Public Policy and Communication Concentration

-The TAMUG University Studies concentration in Maritime Public Policy and Communication (MPPC) links two important fields of professional opportunity – Public Policy and Communication.
+The concentration in Maritime Public Policy and Communication requires 21-24 hours of major coursework and links two important fields of professional opportunity – Public Policy and Communication.
 It uniquely synthesizes the study of maritime public policy/policymaking with the study of international and intercultural communication methods, laws and regulations, and activism.
-MPPC students will focus their plan of study within the Texas A&M University Galveston campus Department of Liberal Studies (LIST), taking significant LIST coursework in public policy, political science, and communication.
-In addition, with a course selection pool that includes relevant curricula found in Maritime Administration and Marine Sciences, MPPC students engage a synergistic and broad interdisciplinary combination of study that is non-existent in any other major.
+Students will focus their plan of study within the Texas A&M University Galveston campus Department of Liberal Studies (LIST), taking significant LIST coursework in public policy, political science, and communication.
+In addition, the course selection pool includes relevant curricula found in Maritime Administration and Marine Sciences.

 |Code||Title||Semester Credit Hours|